davechurchill/COMP4300_Project/Project Specification/README.md

 - **YouTube Game Trailer** (5%)
   - A short trailer for your game that you can use in your future portfolio

+Important Note: This is a game programming course.
+The final project game is the most important part of the course being valued at 60% of the total course grade.
+Also, the course syllabus states that **you must pass the final project to pass the course**.
+You cannot get 100% in all the assignments, obtain 40% of the course grade, and then just submit a final project worth 10% to get a 50 in this class.
+You must submit a project which has the vast majority of the required functionality completed, there is no other way to pass this course.
+Every year, one or two groups take this warning lightly and put off doing the project until the last minute.
+The result of doing this will be you failing the course.
+Please take this project as seriously as any other final exam you have in any course.

 ## Required Game Features / Gameplay Functionality